Key Takeaways

 Maintaining Income for Surviving Spouse

-The surviving spouse can receive income from both Trust A and Trust B, which can be crucial for maintaining their standard of living.
-Trust B can also provide principal amounts under certain conditions, such as health emergencies, educational needs, or maintenance, offering additional financial security.
+The surviving spouse can receive income from both Trust A and Trust B. Trust B may also provide access to principal in certain situations, such as health needs, education, or general support.

 Control Over the Distribution of Assets